Alliance Institute - Transnational Feminism(s)

 Proposal acceptance announcement: November 20, 2019

 Funding is available to defray costs to attend the Institute, with preference given to presenters.
 Those receiving funding are required to attend the entire Institute.
-Nominations for travel support should be sent to Simon Gray (firstname.lastname@example.org) by the institution's Chief Academic Officer.
+Nominations for travel support must be sent to Simon Gray (email@example.com) by the institution's Chief Academic Officer.
+For those who will not be presenting, the nomination should be accompanied by a short statement in a Word or PDF document indicating how attending the Institute will contribute to the person’s work on campus.

 Faculty and Staff